-Trump's labor chief Acosta to address Epstein plea deal
+Trump's labor chief Acosta defends Epstein plea deal, calling him 'a sexual predator'

 Democrats in Congress have called for Acosta to resign, over the “sweetheart deal” and urged the Justice Department to release its review publicly.

 Acosta defended his handling of the case in a pair of tweets on Tuesday.
-Republican President Donald Trump separately backed Acosta in comments to reporters but added that he would look into the matter.
+Trump separately backed Acosta in comments to reporters but added that he would look into the matter.

 Alan Dershowitz, a lawyer who defended Epstein in the Florida case, defended the deal in a televised interview with CBS on Wednesday: “The feds thought it was the best they could do.”